 This tells us that Front is generating enough expansion revenue from their current customers—seat upgrades, as well as upsells to their enterprise plan—to continue growing even without new customer acquisition.

-Most SaaS companies with high churn and acquisition simply sign up logo after logo with no perceptible change to their revenue—Front on the other hand, increased their MRR more than 5x over the course of a year because their customers spent 50% more, on average, after twelve months signed up.
+Most SaaS companies with high customer churn and acquisition simply sign up logo after logo with no perceptible change to their revenue—Front on the other hand, increased their MRR more than 5x over the course of a year because their customers spent 50% more, on average, after twelve months signed up.

-How Net Negative Churn Affects Your MRR
+How to Calculate Net Negative Churn Rate and MRR Churn

 A simple way to calculate MRR churn for a particular period is by simply adding up all the MRR lost from cancelled/delinquent accounts:

-To get net churn, we're going to subtract all MRR gained from expansion (upsells and cross-sells) from that number.
+To get net revenue churn, we're going to subtract all MRR gained from expansion (upsells and cross-sells) from that number.
 That will tell us whether we wound up in the red or the black by the end of the month.

 MRR Churn - MRR Expansion = Net MRR Churn

-To get a net churn rate, we simply divide that number by the End of Month MRR from the previous month.
+To get a net revenue churn rate, we simply divide that number by the End of Month MRR from the previous month.

 Net MRR Churn (July)/End of Month MRR (June)